PreMarket Prep Recap For July 2: A Tesla Bull And Tesla Bear Walk Into A Bar

 Chahine: "If you're long Tesla today, that doesn't you should be long Tesla forever."

 Watch the show on Youtube here.
+Or listen to the podcast here.

 Discussion topics on today’s show: